 With certain restrictions, nonprofit organizations can – and should – be engaged in the political and electoral process; however, don’t let a few limitations prevent your organization from taking allowable actions.
 Your organization is part of the community (national, state, and/or local) – including your community’s politics and elections.
 Be engaged members of your community!

 The Alliance for Justice’s Bolder Advocacy initiative is a great resource for what organizations can and cannot do with regard to electoral and lobbying activities.
-Their summary election check list includes the permissible activities of publishing legislative scorecards, creating candidate questionnaires and voter guides, and sponsoring candidate debates.
+Their summary election check list includes the permissible activities of publishing legislative scorecards, creating candidate questionnaires and voter guides, and sponsoring candidate forums.
 If after reviewing their materials you still have a question, you can use their “Ask an Expert” resource and get prompt and personalized service for free.

 If you need a second opinion to convince your board or staff on the appropriate course of action go straight to the ultimate source – the IRS – for their materials on election year activities and lobbying.